AdobeDocs/experience-platform.en/help/rtcdp/destinations/destinations-overview.md

 ## Use cases

 * Use **Destinations** to activate and send profiles or segments to marketing automation platforms, social networks, digital advertising platforms, and more.
-* Choose from a self-service catalog of all the destinations available in Adobe Experience Platform.
+* Choose from a [self-service catalog](/help/rtcdp/destinations/destinations-catalog.md) of all the destinations available in Adobe Experience Platform.
+* Schedule data exports to your preferred destinations at regular times.

 ## Operations